transposit-connectors/slack_actions_and_dialog/README.md

 # Slack Actions and Dialog

-> _Updated July 2019: This are specific instructions for use in Transposit.
+> _Updated July 2019: These are specific instructions for use in Transposit.
 For other methods, check the Slack API website._

 By registering your app's capabilities as message actions, users can pick and choose messages to send to your app so you can do something useful with them.
 Store these messages in a virtual trapper keeper, feed them to your internal markov chain bot, or file away information about an important lead.